albertaw/nodejs-tutorial/lesson9-templating/README.md

 **template** - specifies the HTML markup
 **templateUrl** - the file path to the template code
-**replace** - if the generated template will replace the HTML element that the directive is attached to.
 **link** - a function that uses the parent scope to attach behavior to the DOM.
 Takes 3 arguments: scope, elem, attrs.
 Common uses are attaching event listeners, watching model properties for changes, and updating the DOM.
-**compile** - a function that performs DOM transformations before the link function.
 **scope** - change a directive's scope to a child scope or isolated scope.
 Specifies the attributes we will pass through the directive and how it will be passed

 ## Services